 Here are my top recommendations on where to stay in Cannes.

 This article features the best areas and accommodations in Cannes for couples, families, and epicureans alike.
-Find out where to stay based on your travel plans.
+Updated for 2026 with current hotel picks and local insights to help you choose where to stay based on your travel plans.

 Affiliate links are sprinkled throughout the site content.
 Clicking on such a hyperlink and making a booking on the accommodation platform it refers to may result in a commission for Nice & Beyond at no additional cost to you.
 For more information, visit the Disclaimer page.

-Quick list of best places to stay in Cannes
+Quick guide: best places to stay in Cannes

 Keep scrolling for a comprehensive overview of the best areas and hotels in Cannes.